Make this Christmas in Ireland a special one and experience some of the best Christmas markets in Ireland we have on offer.

 Waterford Winterval is, without doubt, one of the top Christmas markets in Ireland this year, providing a full month of Christmas magic, open from Friday 22 November to Sunday 23 December 2019.

 The Waterford Winterval is a Christmas wonderland for kids.
-The popular Christmas lights show is repeated every thirty minutes every evening during the week, while kids can deposit their letters to Santa in the giant post box.
+The famous Christmas lights show is repeated every thirty minutes, every evening during the week.
+And kids can deposit their letters to Santa in the giant post box.

-There is also a vintage funfair, which includes a Ferris wheel, carousel, ice-skating, and a live animal crib, while Santa takes a break in the city with his grotto to meet and greet the children who await him.
+There is also a vintage funfair, which includes a Ferris wheel, carousel, ice-skating, and a live animal crib.
+At the same time, Santa takes a break in the city with his grotto to meet and greet the children who await him.

-Overlooked by the City Hall in the heart of the city centre is the Belfast Christmas Market, which is already underway until 22 December.
-The market opens from 10 to 8pm Monday to Wednesday, 10 to 10pm Thursday to Saturday, and 1 to 6pm on Sunday.
+Overlooked by the City Hall in the heart of the city centre is the Belfast Christmas Market, which is underway until 22 December.
+The market opens from 10 to 8 pm Monday to Wednesday, 10 to 10 pm Thursday to Saturday, and 1 to 6 pm on Sunday.

 Over 30 international traders offer you their very own and unique taste of Christmas on the grounds of City Hall, with French crepes, Kangaroo burgers, and Dutch pancakes being but a few of the treats on offer.

-The market is also perfect for stocking fillers or intimate presents, with a range of authentic and handmade gifts on show, while Santa is on hand to take requests from visiting children.
+The market is also perfect for stocking fillers or unique presents, with a range of authentic and handmade gifts on show, while Santa is on hand to take requests from visiting children.

-Break up your time with a drink in the bustling beer tent, and take a look over the city with a go on the Ferris wheel.
+Break up your time with a drink in the bustling beer tent, and take a look over the city with a go on the helter skelter

 Address: Donegall Square N, Belfast BT1 5GS

-The Galway Christmas Market is underway for 2019, opening its doors on Friday 15 November, and will overtake the iconic Eyre Square until Saturday 22 December.
+The Galway Christmas Market opens its doors on Friday 15 November and will overtake the iconic Eyre Square until Saturday 22 December.

-The market is now into its tenth year and is its best yet.
-A 32-metre wheel keeps an eye on the city, accompanied by a carousel, Apres Ski Bar, Santa’s Express Train, puppet shows, and live entertainment and performance.
+The market is now into its eleventh year and is its best yet.
+A 32-metre wheel keeps an eye on the city, accompanied by a carousel, Apres Ski Bar, Santa’s Express Train, puppet shows, and live entertainment and performances.

 Food fans are spoiled for choice.
-Like in Belfast, it’s a continental market and includes some of the world’s finest dishes, such as French pastries and traditional German stein.
+Like in Belfast, it’s a continental market and includes some of the world’s finest dishes, such as French pastries and traditional German steins.